saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _CertFile_ specifies the name of the file storing the user's certificate

-* _Keyfile_ specifies the name of the file storing the user's private key
+* _KeyFile_ specifies the name of the file storing the user's private key

 Example: